m e n u

 "In a minute," said Dina calmly.
 "As soon as I get the waybill..."

-"To hell with the silly waybilly!" he boomed good-humoredly.
+"To hell with the silly willybilly!" he boomed good-humored.
 "See to it that this marvelous woman signs and moves in today, together with all of her beautiful entourage.
-With generous termination options for me, of course - you know what I mean."
+With generous options for me, of course - you know what I mean."
 The door handle already in his hand, he turned around again and repeated expressively: "Today!"

 end of chapter one

 Actually, all participants are mentioned in this first chapter.
-Okay, the old lady, Dina's rich aunt, is yet to come, and Toni's ex, a man who brags he helps people over or under the Wall into a free world - for money.
-And all those students populating that same house several weeks, helping the Prof to find the source of the poison, gradually polluting the earth in that area; and the man who's responsible for it and kidnapped Toni's son to keep the Prof from telltaling.
+Okay, the old lady, Dina's rich aunt, is yet to come, and Toni's ex, a man who brags he helps people over or under the Wall (yes, that Wall) into a free world - for money.
+And all those students populating that same house several weeks, helping the Prof to find the source of the poison, which was gradually polluting the earth in that area; oh, and the man who's responsible for it and kidnapped Toni's son to keep the Prof from telltaling.
 And a few other peripheral figures.
-Just use your phantasy and find out.
-Or ask me.
+Just use your fantasy and find out.
+Or ask me. [ghl01.24]

-It was not a decision to listen to the advice of others for a change (the golden rule of writing: 'write solely about things you know everything about' - never mind, this one is also about traffic problems 'the mole' tried to solve: did I ever mention I don't have a driver's license?), after so much action I needed something quiet (it's not my fault things escalated) so the center of this story is a library (many many thanks for the hours especially as a kid in American, but also Dutch and later German libraries) and it's neighbors.
-It was written 1992, when the first PCs popped up and asylum homes were burning in Germany - even my stubborn Salteners were affected.
-I almost started translating one of the middle chapters of the mole because of the lack of protagonists and action in the first, but no, chandlerisms don't need action or protagonists, here's chapter one of:
+It was not a decision to listen to the advice of others for a change (this golden rule: "write solely about things you know everything about" - never mind, this one is also about traffic problems 'the mole' tried to solve: did I ever mention I never drove one of those stinky things?), and after letting trucks race around and crash into buildings I needed something quiet (it's not my fault things escalated again), so the center of this story is a library (many many thanks for the hours especially as a kid in American, but also Dutch and later German libraries) and its neighbors.
+It was written 1992, when the first PCs (copied the chapters from an old book about computers, sorry I forgot the name) popped up and asylum homes were burning in Germany - even my stubborn Salteners were affected.
+I almost started translating one of the middle chapters of the mole because of the lack of protagonists and action in the first, on the other hand: who needs action or protagonists? [ghl02.24]

 the mole (1992)